 20% of your income should serve your financial goals.
 This includes debt reduction, cash savings, and investments.

-Damir Alnsour, a Portfolio Manager a Wealthsimple explains this isn’t a hard rule.
+Damir Alnsour, an advisor at Wealthsimple, explains this isn’t a hard rule.
 You don’t have to adhere to those percentages exactly (because real life is messy), but you should use them as guidelines.

 The 50/30/20 rule works because it’s simple.
 You don’t need complex spreadsheets or tools, which means you’re more likely to follow it.
 It’s a great starting point for people who are new to budgeting.
 Damir mentions that while the 50/30/20 rule is a simplified approach “it provides a reasonable yardstick by which the median household can benchmark its current expenses.”